 Keep scrolling to find out which wellness tribe you belong to.

 All gain, no pain could be your mantra.
-Wellness isn’t huge in your life right now, but this year you want to prioritise it.
+Wellness isn’t huge in your life right now, but this year you want to prioritize it.
 A bit.
-You’re seeking easy(ish), convenient tips and changes that take minimal effort with maximum payoff.
+You’re seeking easy(ish), convenient tips and changes that take minimal effort with the maximum payoff.
 Generally a low-stress person, you’d like to feel and look a bit healthier and offset guilt about your social life.
 Here’s your prescription.

 TRY meal prep.
 Yes, we know, you probably screengrab the earnest Sunday Tupperware–filling Instagram posts of the perfect girl at work who makes all her healthy meals for the week and send them to your friend with the rolling eye emoji.
 But she’s onto something.
 When you’re tired, cold and hungry, you’ll reach for the food of least resistance, and something healthy that’s ready and waiting will keep you from reaching for crisps while you wait for the toast to pop (no judgment here).

 GIVE HIIT a chance.
 This sounds like it goes against your “no pain” principle, and we’re not going to lie, as it does hurt, but it only lasts for 20 minutes, and you can do anything for just over a quarter of an hour, right?
 That’s probably the time you spent up against a stranger’s armpit on the train this morning.
 Easy!

 Maybe you’re getting married this year and working towards your dream body, or perhaps you’ve had a baby or have signed up to your first triathlon—if you’ve got a definite aim this year, welcome to the goal-getter tribe.
 Highly motivated and willing to put the time in, you just need a bit of help to get there.